vinitha910/libcozmo/README.md

 $ make
 $ ./dart_example `pwd`/../meshes
 ```

+Similarily, to run the script that moves Cozmo to the specified pose, run the following command: `catkin locate -b libcozmo`/go_to_pose_example `catkin locate -s libcozmo`/meshes

 ## License
 libcozmo is licensed under a BSD license.
 See [LICENSE](https://github.com/personalrobotics/libcozmo/blob/master/LICENSE) for more information.